PinNaCode/magiskboot_build/README.md

 please ensure you have installed the above softwares before building

-there are examples for some popular Linux distributions:
+there are examples for some popular operating systems/distributions:

 #### Ubuntu 22.04 (jammy)